-- 11.15 If, within half an hour after the time appointed for a meeting a quorum is not present, the meeting if convened upon request of Members shall be dissolved.
-In any other case, the Chair/President shall be deemed to hold to necessary proxy to achieve a quorum.
-The Chair/President may use this proxy to facilitate the progress of the meeting but may not use it to approve any changes to the Constitution.
-Any decisions made when a quorum is not present are not valid. - 11.16 General Meetings may be held at one or more venues using any real-time audio, audio and visual, or electronic communication that gives each member a reasonable opportunity to participate. - 11.17 All General Meetings shall be chaired by the Chair/President.
-If the Chair/President is absent, the meeting shall elect another Committee Member to chair that meeting. - 11.18 Any person chairing a General Meeting has a deliberative and, in the event of a tied vote, a casting vote. - 11.19 Any person chairing a General Meeting may: - a.
-With the consent of any that General Meeting adjourn the General Meeting from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place. - b.
-Direct that any person not entitled to be present at the Meeting, obstructing the business of the Meeting, behaving in a disorderly manner, being abusive, or failing to abide by the directions of the chairperson be removed from the Meeting, and - c.
-In the absence of a quorum or in the case of emergency, adjourn the Meeting or declare it closed. - 11.20 The Committee may put forward motions for the Society to vote on ('Committee Motions'), which shall be notified to Members with the notice of the General Meeting. - 11.21 Any Member may request that a motion be voted on ('Member's Motion') at a General Meeting, by giving notice to the Administrator at least 10 Working Days before that meeting.
+If, within half an hour after the time appointed for a meeting a quorum is not present, the meeting - if convened upon request of Members - shall be dissolved; in any other case, the Chairman shall be deemed to hold to necessary proxy to achieve a quorum.
+The Chairman may use this proxy to facilitate the progress of the meeting but may not use it to approve significant or Constitutional changes- he/she must exercise a conservative status quo vote.
+Any decisions made when a quorum is not present are not valid.

+- General Meetings may be held at one or more venues using any real-time audio, audio and visual, or electronic communication that gives each member a reasonable opportunity to participate. - All General Meetings shall be chaired by the Chair/President.
+If the Chair/President is absent, the meeting shall elect another Committee Member to chair that meeting. - Any person chairing a General Meeting has a deliberative and, in the event of a tied vote, a casting vote - Any person chairing a General Meeting may: - With the consent of any that General Meeting adjourn the General Meeting from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place. - Direct that any person not entitled to be present at the Meeting, obstructing the business of the Meeting, behaving in a disorderly manner, being abusive, or failing to abide by the directions of the chairperson be removed from the Meeting, and

+- In the absence of a quorum or in the case of emergency, adjourn the Meeting or declare it closed. - The Committee may put forward motions for the Society to vote on ('Committee Motions'), which shall be notified to Members with the notice of the General Meeting. - Any Member may request that a motion be voted on ('Member's Motion') at a General Meeting, by giving notice to the Administrator at least 10 Working Days before that meeting.
 The Member may also provide information in support of the motion ('Member's Information').